The 23 best deals from Walmart’s Rollbacks and More sale | CNN Underscored

 $2,997.95 $1,298 at Walmart

 If you want to go all out on a TV (and the rest of your home theater system), this Bravia is ready for it with a 75-inch screen, dual positioning to accommodate a soundbar and lots of fancy tech wizardry for incredible picture display.
-If you’re into gaming, it’s practically custom-built for PS5 play, too.
+If you’re into gaming, it’s practically custom built for PlayStation 5 play too.

 Gateway Ultra Slim Notebook Bundle